β

 You can implement custom storage backends by implementing the IFileStorage interface:

-import { IFileStorage, AttachmentData, FileStorageOptions } from '@objectql/server';
+import { IFileStorage, AttachmentData, FileStorageOptions } from '@objectql/types';

 class S3FileStorage implements IFileStorage {